IBM/automation-integration-platform/README.md

-# TechZone Automation - Cloud Pak for Integration 2022.2.1 - Automation for AWS, Azure, and IBM Cloud
+# Cloud Pak for Integration 2022.2.1 - Automation for AWS, Azure, and IBM Cloud
+Created with **Techzone Accelerator Toolkit**

 ### Change Log